 How did Consumer Reports rank the least reliable 2022 SUVs?

 Predicted reliability is based on a vehicle’s past vehicle history.
 Secondly, reports from various owners of the model come into play.
 Consumer Reports gathers all the given information and determines how well each model will perform over its life.
-Each model receives a predicted reliability ranking on a scale from 1 to 100, with one being the worst.
+Each model receives a predicted reliability ranking.

 2022 Subaru Ascent

 The three-row 2022 Subaru Ascent SUV has plenty of passenger space and tons of safety features.
 Predictably, there isn’t much else to get excited about.
-The Subaru Ascent is intended to be a family vehicle, but it is not reliable enough to put a family inside.
-Based on data from the 2019-2021 models, Consumer Reports expects it to be much less reliable than the average new car.
+Based on data from the 2019-2021 models, Consumer Reports expects it to be less reliable than the average new car.
 There have been loads of reported issues for this model in just the last few years that tend to carry over.
-It received a reliability score of just 18 out of 100.

 Owners and reviewers have seen similar issues with the Ascent.
 Some problems include transmission, power equipment, brakes, electronics, and climate systems needing frequent repairs.